WhiskeyTangoCoding/CsharpWPF/README.md

 - ➡️ JOIN THE DISCORD: Tigers Brawl

 - 😄 Pronouns: ...
-Guy Dude MAN
+Guy Dude MAN and Hey YOU?
+-
 - ⚡ Fun fact: ...
 “The elevator to success is out of order.
 You’ll have to use the stairs, one step at a time.” — Joe Girard"  ¯\_(ツ)_/¯
 - ⚡ Fun fact: "The worst part of COFFEE... is AN empty cup !!"
 - ⚡ Fun fact: "True knowledge exists in knowing that you know nothing"- Socrates.